 16 March,2011 by Jack Vamvas

-Some thoughts on analyzing whether virtualization is a viable alternative to physical servers.The general conclusion is that it offers very good management flexibility particularly around DR – and for most applications I’ve tested on is acceptable.
+Some thoughts on analyzing whether virtualization is a viable alternative to physical servers for SQL Server.The general conclusion is that it offers very good management flexibility particularly around DR – and for most applications I’ve tested on is acceptable.

 The whole performance stack must be analysed - which is outside the scope of this post.